iglennlee/resume/liguibo_software_resume.md

 Contributions: one of the main developer; design and development of project configuration architecture and multi-environment support; webpack and babel update; refactoring and rewriting of some modules
 Technologies: mapbox, python, webpack, babel

-### 2. Netease, Mail Division, Frontend Developer 2018.5 - 2018.10（intern）
+### 3. Netease, Mail Division, Frontend 2018.5 - 2018.10（intern）

-- Refactor for email login page and exit page
-- Daily development and maintenance of yingyangshi malls
+- email login logout pages; daily development and maintenance of 'yingyangshi' mall
-- Development of operation event page

 ## <i class="fas fa-tools"></i> Skills

 #### 1. Framework

-- Familiar with Vue technology stack: vue-router, vuex, vue-i8n and so on.
-Currently, the technology stack is mainly used.
+- Familiar with vue technology stack: vue-router, vuex, vue-i18n and so on.
+Currently, the technology stack is mainly used
-- Master React technology stack: redux, redux-saga, react-router.
-There was about a year of React development experience.
+- Familiar react technology stack: redux, redux-saga, react-router
-- Familiar with node.js, with node.js and express.js development experience.
+- Familiar with node.js, with node.js and express.js development experience

 #### 2. Frontend basics